Koen-vdl/Conda-and-Bioconda-tutorial/1st_Tutorial.md

 **3. Construct your contig with Shovill**

 The command above showing you all the options with Shovill.
-We need to input our reads (R1-forward read or Read 1 FASTQ and R2-reversed read or Read 2 FASTQ), create the name of output folder (output folder name is contigs), input the number of CPUs to use (the maximum CPUs is 64, you can choose below this number of maximum CPUs), RAM usage is set as default at 16 but we want to use more RAM (200), enable adaptor trimming by adding --trim (default: OFF), force overwrite of existing output folder (--force) and no sub-sample (--depth 0).
+We need to input our reads (R1-forward read or Read 1 FASTQ and R2-reversed read or Read 2 FASTQ), create the name of output folder (output folder name is contigs), input the number of CPUs to use (the maximum CPUs is 64, you can choose below this number of maximum CPUs), RAM usage is set as default at 16 but we want to use more RAM (200) and enable adaptor trimming by adding --trim (default: OFF).

 ```
 conda activate shovill_env
+cd /srv/username/illumina_reads
-nice shovill --R1 test_R1.fq.gz --R2 test_R2.fq.gz --outdir contigs --cpus 1 --ram 200 --trim --force --depth 0
+nice shovill --R1 test_R1.fq.gz --R2 test_R2.fq.gz --outdir contigs --cpus 1 --ram 200 --trim
 ```

 It will take time about 1 -2 mins to constructing your unknown bacterial contig.
 Wait until it finishes and check what directory you are by typing 'pwd' (pwd = Print Working Directory) and check if output folder named 'contigs' is created in your path?